cmstroscio/brightleaf/README.md

 # brightleaf
-may have to run sudo npm install http-server -g then run "http-server"
+may have to run "sudo npm install http-server -g" then run "http-server"